 INAUGURATION: Formal inauguration of Boys' State elected officials will be conducted Wednesday evening at 7:30 p.m.
 A qualified Judge will officiate at this ceremony.The American Legion extends a cordial invitation to all parents to attend.

-LEGISLATURE AND COURTS: Boys will be assigned to the Boys' State Senate, House of Representatives, and the Court.
-Boys may volunteer to serve in the Court.
+LEGISLATURE AND COURTS: Boys will be assigned to the Boys' State Senate, House of Representatives, or the Courts.
+Boys may volunteer to serve in the Courts.
 There will be two Legislative and Court sessions each day.
 Legislative sessions will be conducted under the rules of the Wyoming State Legislature.
 The Boys' State Senators and Representatives will introduce, debate, and vote on their own bills.
 Mock trials will be conducted in the Boys' State Court.

 GENERAL ASSEMBLY: General Assemblies will be held throughout the week with important speakers from government and private industry.

-MUSIC AND ENTERTAINMENT: A band and chorus will be organized and nightly talent shows will be held.
-Boys should bring their own musical instruments and music for solos.
-Band and chorus music will be furnished.
+MUSIC AND ENTERTAINMENT: Depending on interest, there may be a choir or band formed during the week.
+Boys should bring their own musical instruments.
 Boys may also bring material for comedy skits, readings, etc., for talent shows.